babylonlabs-io/wallet-connector/README.md

 ## FAQ

 Q: What's the difference between native and injectable wallets?

 A: Native wallets are built into the library, while injectable wallets (common in mobile apps) can dynamically inject their implementation into the webpage.

 Q: Should I integrate through Tomo Connect or directly?

 A: We recommend integrating through Tomo Connect.
-Direct integration should only be considered **only** if Tomo Connect integration isn't feasible for your use case.
+Direct integration should be considered only if Tomo Connect integration isn't feasible for your use case.